Information laundering

-Information laundering is the surfacing of news, false or otherwise, from unverified sources into the mainstream.
-In advancing disinformation in such a way that makes it accepted as ostensibly legitimate information, information laundering resembles money laundering—the transforming of illicit funds into ostensibly legitimate funds.
+Information laundering, narrative laundering or disinformation laundering is the surfacing of news, false or otherwise, from unverified sources into the mainstream.
+By advancing disinformation to make it accepted as ostensibly legitimate information, information laundering resembles money laundering—the transforming of illicit funds into ostensibly legitimate funds.
+Information laundering is often described as part of a state's propaganda and information warfare toolkit and it increasingly relies on generative artificial intelligence.